Fueled/swift-style-guide/README.md

  * Remove any trailing whitespace or leading indentation on blank lines

 It is also good practice to end files with an empty line.
 This helps make it clear that the end of the file is reached and makes adding additional lines less prone to error.

-> **Setup xcode preferences as shown, for uniformity**

->* Tip: You can re-indent by selecting some code (or ⌘A to select all) and then Control-I (or Editor\Structure\Re-Indent in the menu).
-Some of the Xcode template code will have 4-space tabs hard coded, so this is a good way to fix that.

 Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.